ORCID/orcid-angular/guides/create-feature-module.md

 #### 3- Add a new page component to the new module.

-There are different types of components sometimes a component might represent a complete view, and sometimes a component can be a small reusable part of a view.
+There are different types of components, sometimes a component might represent a complete view and sometimes a component can be a small reusable part of a view.
 To make sense of that this project follows the module structure of having a folder called `pages` (which contains complete views) and another folder called `components` (for sub-elements of a page) inside the module.

 ```

 -hello-world
 ----components
--------- (component pages folders)
+-------- (contain one or many components folders)
 ----pages
--------- (component pages folders)
+-------- (contain one or many pages folders)
 ----hello-word-routing.module.ts
 ----hello-world.module.ts